SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-checkout-loaded.md %}

-This event can be overriden if you need the total height over the Swedbank Pay's payment frame.
+This event can be overridden if you need the total height over the Swedbank Pay's payment frame.
 This will be the initial height of the frame after loading.

 If you do not override the event, no action will be done.
 This event is only